oracle-livelabs/adb/shared/adb-auto-indexing/configure/configure.md

 - View the Auto Index Report
 - View Auto Index Details

-## Task 1: Specifying Schemas for Auto Indexing
+## Task 1: Specify Schemas for Automatic Indexing

 1. You can add schemas to an inclusion or exclustion list by setting ALLOW to TRUE or FALSE.
 The schemas are specified using _parameter\_value_ and NULL means 'all'.